myers2004/5300_final/README.md

 # Ohio State University Physics 5300 Final Project

 ## Objectives
-To upload a Jupyter notebook to satisfy the requirements listed in the Final Probem Set
+Upload a Jupyter notebook to satisfy the requirements listed in the 5300 Final Probem Set.